mlooft/multi-step-form/readme.md

 * a local WordPress instance (preferably with XDebug)
 * `npm`, `gulp` and `bower`

-To get started with developing, please clone this repository directly to you wp-content/plugins directory and follow these steps:
+To get started with developing, please clone this repository directly to your `wp-content/plugins` directory and do the following:

 ```
 cd multi-step-form